Facebook Inc. is an online social media and networking company listed on the Nasdaq Stock Market in the United States of America.

 Facebook Inc. has one of the talented team put together.
 The Chairman and Chief Operating Officer is none other than Mark Zuckerberg.
 Zuckerberg remains the only founder that is currently involved as a director and management of Facebook Inc.

-Ownership wise, Mark Zuckerberg holds the highest amount of shares in Facebook Inc. giving him 53% shareholder rights.
+Ownership wise, Mark Zuckerberg holds the highest amount of controlling shares in Facebook Inc. giving him 57.9% shareholder rights.
 Co-founders Eduardo Saverin and Dustin Moskovitz also hold substantial amounts of shares respectively.

 Perhaps what is more interesting is that both the COO and CTO of Facebook Inc. also have a stake in the company.
-Sheryl Sandberg indirectly holds 1.35 million Class A shares through a trust and another 770,000 Class B shares, according to April 12, 2019, proxy statement.
+Sheryl Sandberg indirectly holds 1.341 million Class A shares through trust, according to April 10, 2020, proxy statement.
 Michael Schroepfer comes in as Facebook’s sixth-largest shareholder.
-According to the company’s April 12, 2019, proxy statement, Schroepfer has a total of 960,583 Class A shares and no Class B shares.
+According to the company’s April 10, 2020, proxy statement, Schroepfer has a total of 1,027,456 Class A shares and no Class B shares.

 This shows that the Management and board of directors have skin in the game, and would make decisions that would benefit the company and all of the shareholders.

 Facebook Inc. is a high growth and high potential company.
-As of the year 2019, it registered revenue of USD 71 billion.
-Net income attributable to shareholders was close to USD 19 billion.
-For the past 9 years, revenue grew at 38.74% CAGR, while net income expanded at a rate of 44.62% CAGR.
+As of the year 2020, it registered revenue of USD 86 billion.
+FY 20 net income attributable to shareholders is at USD 19 billion.
+For the past 9 years, revenue grew at 41.79% CAGR, while net income expanded at a rate of 68.37% CAGR.

 In fact, Facebook advertisement became much more efficient from conventional advertisements since it is able to track clicks and conversion.
 Businesses are now able to track the effectiveness of a particular advertisement and are able to get feedback on the style of ads to show and market.
 With all the data and metrics all readily available on a live update basis, it has certainly changed the advertising landscape.

 Facebook Inc.’s Return on Assets and Equity has also been on an upward trend.
 Only in the year 2012 and 2019, there was a slight downward turn.
-As Facebook Inc. is still a growing tech company, cost of revenue and research and development will sometimes outgrow the revenue growth as the company prepares for future manpower requirement and technological breakthrough.
+As Facebook Inc. is still a growing tech company, the cost of revenue and research and development will sometimes outgrow the revenue growth as the company prepares for future manpower requirement and technological breakthrough.
 The lower ROA and ROE in 2012 eventually trended upwards to a high 22% and 26% respectively in the year 2018.
-As for 2019’s ROA and ROE dip, it might be the preparation for the next frontier the company could be working on.
+Facebook’s ROA and ROE for FY 2020 is 18.3% and 22.7% respectively.

 Source: FACEBOOK INC. ANNUAL REPORT

-Facebook Inc. business brings in loads of cash.
+Facebook Inc. business brings in tons of operating cash.
 Net cash flow from its advertising business trends along with its explosive revenue growth.
 Even though Facebook Inc. has also increased its capital expenditure investments, its cash position at every year-end is still on an increasing trend.

 Facebook Inc. is not a dividend-paying company.
 So it creates returns to shareholders by doing share buybacks since dividends are taxable in the United States of America.

-Just like its business performance, the share price has grown from $38 per share to $217 as of writing, giving a total return of nearly 6 times.
-Online advertising has just slowly started to replace conventional advertising spaces, hence share price of Facebook Inc. would potentially go up higher should there is more adoption of advertising trends towards online.
+Just like its business performance, the share price has grown from $38 per share to $316 as of writing, giving a total return of nearly 8 times.
+Online advertising has just slowly started to replace conventional advertising spaces, hence the share price of Facebook Inc. would potentially go up higher should there is more adoption of advertising trends towards online.

-Facebook Inc. is one of the unicorn stocks of our century.
+Facebook Inc. is one of the outperforming stocks of our century.
 The shrewd evolution from a social media company into an online advertising company has changed Facebook.
-Nonetheless, Facebook Inc.’s vision has never strayed away, which is to connect people and bring people closer.
+However, Facebook Inc.’s vision has never strayed away, which is to connect people and bring people closer.

 There is definitely room for Facebook Inc. to grow further.
 But be always prepared for some regulatory challenges and risks it would encounter on the way to its growth.